cube-drone/arkham_gameslab/wasteland/epoch.md

 - Then, attack the Settlement.

 #### Explore a New Location ####
+- Only one player may explore a new location every turn.
 - Draw a Location from the Location Deck.
 - Draw as many cards from each Deck as are listed on the Location card, shuffle them together, and create a deck with them.
     - Place this deck face-down next to the upturned Location card.
 We shall refer to this as the "Event Deck"